Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

 \subsection{Conjugate interaction unitaries}

-To finish, we consider the tensor product of two \emph{conjugate} random quantum channels.
-As it was emphasized in Section \ref{sec:product_channels_intro}, product channels $\Phi_U \otimes \Phi_{\ol U}$ have very interesting eigenvalues statistics and have received a lot of attention in the last years because of their usefulness in providing counter examples to different additivity conjectures.
-The purpose of this section is to obtain a description of the behavior of such channels in the regime where both $n$ and $k$ grow to infinity at a constant ratio $c \in (0, \iy)$.
+To conclude, we consider the tensor product of two \textit{conjugate} random quantum channels.
+As was emphasized in Section~\ref{sec:product_channels_intro}, product channels $\Phi_U \otimes\Phi_{\ol U}$ have very interesting eigenvalues statistics and have received a lot of attention in the last years because of their usefulness in providing counterexamples to different additivity conjectures.
+The purpose of this section is to obtain a description of the behavior of such channels in the regime where both $n$ and $k$ grow to infinity at a constant ratio $c \in(0, \iy)$.

-Hayden and Winter remarked in \cite{hayden-winter}, that such a conjugate product channel has a very important property: the output of the maximally entangled state over the input space has a ``large'' eigenvalue, of size at least $1/(cn)$.
-The results of \cite{collins-nechita-1} show that one expects for this model a large eigenvalue $\lambda_1 = 1/(cn) + o(1/n)$ and $(n^2-1)$ smaller eigenvalues.
+Hayden and Winter remarked in~\cite{hayden-winter} that such a conjugate product channel has a very important property: the output of the maximally entangled state over the input space has a ``large'' eigenvalue, of size at least $1/(cn)$.
+The results of~\cite{collins-nechita-1} show that one expects for this model a large eigenvalue $\lambda_1 = 1/(cn) + o(1/n)$ and $(n^2-1)$ smaller eigenvalues.
 The purpose of this section is to show that this is indeed the case.
 Actually, we can prove that the random matrix under study has eigenvalues on two scalings: $1/n$ and $1/n^2$.
 In the next theorem, we compute the moments of the output matrix $Z$ up to the first order in $n$.

-\begin{theorem} Fix some scaling constant $c>0$ and consider a sequence of random quantum channels $\Phi_{n,k}$ where $n,k \to \iy$ and $k/n \to c$.
-The asymptotic moments of the output matrix $Z=\Phi\otimes\overline{\Phi}(E_n)$ are given by:
+\begin{theorem} Fix some scaling constant $c>0$ and consider a sequence of random quantum channels $\Phi_{n,k}$, where $n,k \to\iy$ and $k/n \to c$.
+The asymptotic moments of the output matrix $Z=\Phi\otimes\overline{\Phi}(E_n)$ are given by

 \end{theorem}